 Layering is an economical way to add some interest to your wrapping.
 This is just craft paper and a scrap paper cut off from another gift.

-Side note: craft paper is an essential wrapping tool in my home.
+Side note: kraft paper is an essential wrapping tool in my home.
 You can get it at Michaels, Amazon, even Home Depot!
 And you can have fun with it.
 Even write on it.

 Oh and you don’t always have to tie a traditional bow.
 Try wrapping the ribbon around several times, especially for funky ribbon like this pom pom ribbon I found.